Vicente Reyes (footballer)

-Vicente Phillip Reyes Núñez (born 19 November 2003) is a professional footballer who plays as a goalkeeper for EFL League One club Peterborough United, on loan from EFL Championship club Norwich City.
+Vicente Phillip Reyes Núñez (born 19 November 2003) is a professional footballer who plays as a goalkeeper for EFL Championship club Norwich City.
 Born in the United States, he represents Chile at youth level.

 Club career

 Born in Charleston, South Carolina, Reyes joined the academy at Major League Soccer club Atlanta United in 2016.
 On 3 September 2020, Reyes made his professional debut for Atlanta United 2, the club's reserve team, against Philadelphia Union II.
 He started and played the whole match as Atlanta United 2 won 2–1.

-On 7 January 2022, Reyes signed his first professional contract with Atlanta United 2.
+On 7 January 2022, he signed his first professional contract with Atlanta United 2.

-In June 2023, he moved to England and signed with Norwich City.
-On 14 October 2023, Reyes joined National League South side, Braintree Town on a 28-day loan.
+In June 2023, Reyes moved to England and signed with Norwich City.
+On 14 October 2023, he joined National League South side, Braintree Town on a 28-day loan.

 On 13 February 2024, Reyes joined League Two side Forest Green Rovers on an emergency seven-day loan deal, making his debut later that day in a 2–1 win over Barrow.

 On 2 July 2024, Reyes joined League One side Cambridge United on a season-long loan deal.
 On 8 January 2025, he was recalled by Norwich City.
-On 6 March 2025 it was announced that Reyes had signed a new contract with Norwich until 2027 with a club option for a further year.
+On 6 March 2025, it was announced that Reyes had signed a new contract with Norwich until 2027 with a club option for a further year.
 Reyes then made his debut the following day in a 11 home draw against Oxford United.

 On 31 July 2025, Reyes joined League One side Peterborough United on loan until January 2026.